 - If you need medical care that Medicare requires our plan to cover and an in-network provider cannot provide this care, you can get this care from an out-of-network provider.
 Authorization must be obtained from the plan prior to seeking this type of out-of-network care.
-In this situation, you will pay the same as you would pay if you got the care from a network provider. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area. - Routine and Medicare-covered eyewear (prescription eyeglasses or contact lenses) benefits may be obtained out of network.
-Prior authorization to go out of network for eyewear is not necessary. - Supplemental dental benefits, up to your plan's allowed benefit maximum, can be provided by a participating provider OR any licensed dentist.
-For more information, see your new 2023 member ID card or contact Member Services.
+In this situation, you will pay the same as you would pay if you got the care from a network provider. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area. - Medicare-covered eyewear (prescription eyeglasses or contact lenses) benefits may be obtained out of network.
+Prior authorization to go out-of-network for eyewear is not necessary.